ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 You should now be able to visit your IPFS website at your Handshake domain!
 If your Handshake name is `sub.yourname/`, you can visit your website at http://sub.yourname/

 ::: tip

-If you prefer to use Handshake-powered DNSLink with your own gateway, run [`ipfs daemon`](/install/command-line/) with config that has a Handshake resolver enabled for your domain: `ipfs config --json DNS.Resolvers '{ "yourname": "https://query.hdns.io/dns-query" }`
+If you prefer to use Handshake-powered DNSLink with your custom gateway, run [`ipfs daemon`](/install/command-line/) with config that has a Handshake resolver enabled for your domain: `ipfs config --json DNS.Resolvers '{ "yourname": "https://query.hdns.io/dns-query" }`.
 Learn how to run a self-hosted, site-specific DNSLink gateway from [gateway recipes in go-ipfs config docs](https://github.com/ipfs/go-ipfs/blob/master/docs/config.md#gateway-recipes).
 :::

 ## Up next